trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 - **connection**

-	Connection params used to connect to instance/machine.
+	Connection parameters used to connect to instance/machine.

 	For param `type` you can use several values:
 	- `local` - have to be used for role `jumpbox`